-These 12 kitchen backsplash ideas showcase a variety of materials while covering a range of budgets.
+These backsplash designs showcase a variety of materials while covering a range of budgets.

 Looking for a money-saving DIY project?
 Install laminated thermoplastic panels.
 Cut these molded-plastic materials with scissors and mount them with caulk or double-sided tape.
 There are lots of styles and colors; this one mimics oiled bronze.